fliptopbox/nuke/scripts/mkproxy/README.md

 	/path/to/exclude/ # only media and subfolders in the "exclude" folder will be skipped /render/ # all contained media and subfolders will be skipped

-The ignore.txt file MUST be created BEFORE the initial run.
+The ignore.txt file should be created BEFORE the initial run.
+However all workers will try to load the ignore file when that start work.

+### SimpleHTTP web monitor

+If you have multiple workers on your network you might want to run the web monitor, to watch the activity.
+To do this run the following command on a machine connectted to the same network.

+	python make-proxy.py -i /Volume/source -o /Volume/destination -w

+A python simplified webserver will start-up and present you with an overview of the nodes, and easy access to the consolidated log file, so that you can check for errors and failures.

 ### System Requirements

-This script was authored on LINUX.
-It works on macOS, and it should work on Windows.
-I have not test it throughly on windows, please let me know if you have problems.

 - [Python version 2.7+](https://www.python.org/)
 - [FFMPEG version 3.2](https://www.ffmpeg.org/)